Joe Lombardo: First term (2015–2019)

-Following the 2017 Las Vegas shooting at Mandalay Bay and Route 91 Harvest, in which 59 people died and 527 were injured—the deadliest mass shooting in the modern U.S. history—Lombardo oversaw the investigation into the shooting and into the perpetrator, Stephen Paddock.
+In September 2017, after Seattle Seahawks defensive end Michael Bennett was arrested in Las Vegas, Lombardo dismissed Bennett's allegations that two police officers who arrested him used excessive force and made vulgar threats, saying video of the arrest did not corroborate the allegations.
+After the mass shooting at Mandalay Bay and the Route 91 Harvest music festival, in which 60 people died and 867 were injured—the deadliest mass shooting in modern U.S. history—Lombardo oversaw the investigation into the shooting and the perpetrator, Stephen Paddock.

 Second term (2019–2023)

 Lombardo won the 2018 primary election with 73% of the vote, defeating four challengers.
 He was sworn in to a second term on January 4, 2019, and during the ceremony touted an expansion of the LVMPD's staff levels during his tenure (an increase of more than 900 officers and 280 corrections officers).
 Later that year, Lombardo's department issued a report recommending many changes to improve the police response to future critical incidents.

 In June 2020, amid the George Floyd protests, the LVMPD arrested six people observing a protest along the Las Vegas Strip.
 Governor Steve Sisolak called for an investigation.
 Lombardo defended the department's actions by releasing body-cam videos of the six engaging in "antagonizing behavior" and obstructing officers.
 In lieu of running for a third term, Lombardo ran for governor of Nevada in 2022.
 He was replaced by LVMPD undersheriff Kevin McMahill.